FraudBlogger.com

 $8 Million Flipping Scam Investigated

-Dennis Schneider, who used to own State Street Mortgage & Finance Co. in Illinois, has been indicted by a grand jury for a property flipping scam that involved transactions totaling more than $8 million.
+Dennis Schneider, who used to own State Street Mortgage & Finance Co. in Illinois,

 read story from SJ-R.com